Vale Gerard Mills (23/06/54 - 27/12/16)

-Gerard has set himself an immense, but enjoyable, task of photographing the vast diversity of wildlife on USC's Sippy Downs campus.
-It's a ten year odyssey that sees him walk thousands of kilometres each week in every direction of USC's 100 hectare campus to, in his words, “find out what's there”.
-You will often see Gerard about campus with his trademark brown hat and his imposing camera slung about his shoulder, or, later, pushed in a trolley so he could continue his work in spite of his illness.
+He viewed it as a ten year odyssey and had walked thousands of kilometres in every direction of USC's 100 hectare campus to, in his words, “find out what's there”.
+We often saw Gerard about campus with his trademark brown hat and his imposing camera slung about his shoulder, or, later, pushed in a trolley so he could continue his work in spite of his illness.

-Three years into his mission, Gerard has taken more than 30,000 photographs of USC's wild creatures and their activities on campus.
-Gerard is geo-tagging each photograph to precisely locate where a creature is and when.
-He is working closely with USC Animal Ecology scientists, Scott Burnett and David Schoeman, to scientifically identify the different animals and their species.
+Three years into his mission, Gerard had taken more than 30,000 photographs of USC's wild creatures and their activities on campus.
+Gerard was geo-tagging each photograph to precisely locate where a creature was and when.
+He worked closely with USC Animal Ecology scientists, Scott Burnett and David Schoeman, to scientifically identify the different animals and their species.

-Their collaboration will be showcased on this website and we hope others will take up his cause to help USC record the extraordinary diversity of campus wildlife, their habitats, behaviours, numbers, interactions and other important environmental dynamics.
-The potential of this work to contribute to the future knowledge and protection of campus wildlife may well be far reaching.
+Gerard’s legacy will continue to be showcased on this website and we hope others will take up his cause to help USC record the extraordinary diversity of campus wildlife, their habitats, behaviours, numbers, interactions and other important environmental dynamics.

 The potential of Gerard’s work to contribute to the future knowledge and protection of campus wildlife will be far reaching.